Viveve Medical, Inc. (VIVE): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company's operational headquarters were established in the Englewood, Colorado area, though its incorporation was in Delaware.
+The operational headquarters were located in the Englewood, Colorado area, though the company was incorporated in Delaware.

 Founding team members